What's new on our site today!

 People: The Blackfoot Nation today actually consists of four distinct Blackfoot nations, who share a historical and

 the Pikanii or Peigan Nation, and the Blackfeet Nation.
-The first three nations are in Alberta, Canada, and the fourth is in Montana. ("Blackfeet," though the official
+The first three nations are in Alberta, Canada, and the fourth is in Montana.

 Nez Perce.
 There are about 14,000 Blackfoot Indians today all told.

-History: The Blackfoot were a powerful buffalo-hunting society of the northern plains, with most of their settlements in
+History: The Blackfoot were a powerful buffalo-hunting society of the northern plains, with most of their settlements

-were invaluable to buffalo hunters.
+they brought were invaluable to buffalo hunters.
 Unfortunately, things took several turns for the worse.
 Smallpox

 epidemics ravaged the Blackfoot population in the mid-1800's (there is evidence that some white